Gliding is the cheapest way to learn to fly.

 There are two kinds of CUGC (annual) memberships:

-As a CUGC member you pay 60% of CGC launch and flying fees.
-The winch launch fee includes 10 minutes free flying when flown in CGC club aircraft.
-CGC’s flying fees can be found at http://www.camgliding.uk/fees/ Moreover, you have access to our own glider CU (ASW 19b, single seater) at £9 per hour.
+As a CUGC member you pay 60% of CGC flying fees.
+Winch launches are 90% of the CGC fee, but also include 10 minutes of free flying.
+Aerotows are charged at CGC rates.
+CGC’s flying fees can be found on their website.
+Moreover, you have access to our own glider CU (ASW 19b, single seater) at £9 per hour.

-As a full CGC member, their flying fees apply; you can find a list at http://www.camgliding.uk/fees/.
+As a full CGC member, their flying fees apply.
 Moreover, you have access to our own glider CU (ASW 19b, single seater) at £20 per hour (capped at 3 hours, so you pay at most £60 on a cross-country flight).

 If you are thinking of taking gliding up as a hobby, you are probably interested in how much it going to cost in the long term, we usually think of going solo as costing about the same as the Varsity ski trip.